gmanka-flatpaks/com.adobe.photoshop2022/readme.md

 by default, the virtual desktop mode is disabled, but if you have graphical bugs, you can enable the virtual desktop using the environment variable

-run once with wirtual desktop:
+run once with virtual desktop:

 ```bash
 flatpak run --env=vd=1920x1080 com.adobe.photoshop2022